Etiquette in Indonesia: Visiting sacred sites

-Attending religious events or visiting religious sites require utmost care.
+Attending religious events or visiting religious sites requires utmost care.
 When visiting a place of worship, such as candi and pura (temples), mosques, and churches, the proper dress etiquette for such places is of utmost importance — modest dress is required.
-In temples for example, shorts or mini skirts are not allowed, thus visitors are required to wear sarongs to cover their lower parts.
-Sleeveless and shoulders exposing clothes are also not allowed, thus clothes covering shoulders is required.
-Some non-religious sites such as keratons (sultan's palace) and some museums may require modest dress almost similar to religious sites.
+In temples, for example, shorts or mini skirts are not allowed, thus visitors are required to wear sarongs to cover their lower parts.
+Sleeveless clothes (or other attire which exposes one's shoulders) are prohibited — thus, clothes covering shoulders is required.
+Some non-religious sites such as keratons (palaces) and some museums may require modest dress, almost similar to religious sites.

-Shoes or any form of footwears should be removed when entering a mosque.
-Men and women should both cover as much skin as possible; women are required to cover their heads.
-Likewise, removing shoes and dress modestly is also expected when visiting Balinese Hindu temples.
-If wishing to visit a place of worship it should be confirmed prior to entry whether the particular shrine, temple, mosque or church is open to touristic visits or the curious.
+Shoes or any form of footwear should be removed when entering a mosque.
+All visitors should ensure their attire covers as much skin as possible; women are also required to cover their heads.
+Likewise, removing shoes and dressing modestly is also expected when visiting Balinese Hindu temples.
+If wishing to visit a place of worship, it should be confirmed prior to entry whether the particular shrine, temple, mosque, or church is open to touristic visits or the curious.